analytiq-hub/sigagent.github.io/_posts/2021-04-11-port-python2-to-python3.md

 Thus, our solution is to clone the ROS python2 source code to a different folder, and work on the copy.
 We have to also ensure that the python2 & python3 code gets installed in different locations, so it may be run in parallel.

-# What are the Python3 porting steps?
+# What are the porting steps?

-Easy steps:
+The easy steps:
 * Run 2to3 tool to convert ROS sources to python3
   * This breaks python2 compatibility
   * However, since we are working on a clone of the python2 sources, this is not an issue
 * Hand-fix what 2to3 tool did not get right
 * Change shell magic to ```#!/usr/bin/env python3``

-More difficult:
+More difficult steps:
 * Hand-fix all bytes <-> unicode conversions
 * Port all C modules to use python3 C interface
 * Tricky fixes had to be implemented in specific code modules that deal with message passing and threading (specifically, the Apollo ROS eprosima transport, boost threads, and swig wrappers)
   * Python3 links against different pthread implementation, and this necessitated changes in the thread exit mechanism in some of the C-based Apollo ROS modules

+# Differences between Python2 and Python3

-# What are the differences between Python2 and Python3?
+What are the differences between the two versions of Python?

 ## Linux shell script shebang